uikit/uikit-site/docs/pages/countdown.md

 ## Accessibility

-The Countdown component handles setting the appropriate WAI-ARIA Role.
+The Countdown component sets the appropriate WAI-ARIA role.

-The root element has the role `timer`.
+- The container element has the `timer` role.